NNL West Model Expo Tip Sheet

 22. Time to clean up.
 We all have to be out by 5:00 PM promptly.
 Please clean up after yourself.
 Put trash in the garbage cans around the floor, and ask show staff where to stack leftover cardboard boxes that you aren’t taking.
 (The Convention Center recycles the cardboard.)
 Follow the directions of show staff, remembering that many of them have been at this since Friday night virtually nonstop!

-23. We have just a few questions: Show staff may also stop by to ask you about how the show went for you, and look for opportunities to improve the show.
+23. We have just a few questions: Show staff may also stop by to ask you about how the show went for you, and look for suggestions to improve the show.

 24. If we didn't ask you… If you can think of anything we could do to improve the show or this tip sheet, please write down your suggestion and give it to a show staffer - or grab one of us and tell us!